Château Mouton Rothschild 2021

 • Appellation: Pauillac

-• Classification: First Growth, 1èr Grand Cru Classé
+• Classification: First Growth, 1er Grand Cru Classé

 • Origin: Left Bank, Bordeaux, France

-It was the Baron's lifelong crusade to prove that Mouton Rothschild deserved the First Growth designation and as a form of protest, he added the statement to the wine label: Premier ne puis, second ne daigne, Mouton suis (“First I cannot be.
+In 1922, Baron Philippe de Rothschild took over the estate management at the age of 20.
+The Baron was a Grand Prix racecar driver, a screenwriter, a playwright, a theatrical producer, a poet, and one of the most successful winegrowers in Bordeaux.
+He also happened to be an enormous personality and would later refer to Château Mouton Rothschild's Second Growth Classification as a “monstrous injustice.”
+It was the Baron's lifelong crusade to prove that Mouton Rothschild deserved the First Growth designation.
+As a form of protest, he added the statement to the wine label: Premier ne puis, second ne daigne, Mouton suis (“First I cannot be.
 Second I do not deign to be.
 Mouton, I am.”).

-After decades of relentless lobbying (for the Official 1855 Classification not only required peer ackowledgement, but also demanded a French government agency's sign-off), Château Mouton Rothschild earned its proper designation as a Premier Cru Classé – or a First Growth - in 1973.
+After decades of relentless lobbying (for the Official 1855 Classification not only required peer acknowledgment but also demanded a French government agency's sign-off), Château Mouton Rothschild earned its proper designation as a Premier Cru Classé – or a First Growth - in 1973.

-The grounds of Mouton Rothschild consist of 90 hectares of vines, sandwiched by the Gironde estuary and the Atlantic Ocean.
-Plantings of Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot and even some white varietals such as Sauvignon Blanc, Semillon and Muscadelle can be found here.
-The 42-year-old vines are planted close to the Gironde which irrigates them and moderates the surrounding temperature.
+The grounds of Mouton Rothschild consist of 90 hectares of vines sandwiched by the Gironde estuary and the Atlantic Ocean.
+Plantings of Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and even some white varietals such as Sauvignon Blanc, Semillon, and Muscadelle can be found here.
+The 42-year-old vines are planted close to the Gironde, which irrigates them and moderates the surrounding temperature.
 The vineyards are heavily graveled and gently sloped, filled with vines that produce flamboyant yet powerful wines.

 Tasting Notes

 "The 2021 Mouton Rothschild is a terrific wine in the making, unfurling in the glass with aromas of cherries and wild berries mingled with notions of violets, espresso roast, pipe tobacco and mint.
 Medium to full-bodied, deep and seamless, it's a layered, enveloping wine that's ample and concentrated, with succulent acids, melting tannins and a long, resonant finish.
 A blend of 89% Cabernet Sauvignon, 10% Merlot and 1% Cabernet Franc that attained 13.1% alcohol, this is a demonstrative, sensual Mouton that's the fruit of extreme selection, and that may well make my score seem conservative with further élevage.
-Bravo to the talented Jean-Emmanuel Danjoy and his team." - William Kelley, The Wine Advocate (4/29/2022) Rating: 95-96
+Bravo to the talented Jean-Emmanuel Danjoy and his team." - William Kelley, The Wine Advocate, (04/29/2022), Ratings: 95-96

-Stock Status | Pre-Arrival |
+| Stock Status | In Stock |

-Appellation | Pauillac |
+| Appellation | Pauillac |

-Vintage | 2021 |
+| Vintage | 2021 |

-Brand | Château Mouton Rothschild |
+| Brand | Château Mouton Rothschild |

-Shipping Weight | 3.000000 |
+| Shipping Weight | 3.000000 |